Decimalisation: Europe

-Russia converted to a decimal currency under Tsar Peter the Great in 1704, with the ruble being equal to 100 kopeks, thus making the Russian ruble the world's first decimal currency.
-This was not quite as we know decimal currencies today, as there were smaller units beneath the kopek itself: the denga (half a kopek, or 200 to the ruble) and the polushka (half a denga, one-quarter kopek, or 400 to the ruble).
+In 1534, the kopek of Novgorod was equated to 1/100 of the ruble of Moscow, thus making the Russian ruble Europe's first decimal currency.
+In the 18th century were introduced the coins grivennik (10 kopeks) and imperial (10 rubles).
+This was not quite decimal currencies as they are known today, as there were smaller units beneath the kopek itself: the denga (half a kopek, or 200 to the ruble) and the polushka (half a denga, one-quarter kopek, or 400 to the ruble).
 After the October Revolution, the Soviet Union transitioned to a purely decimal model by eliminating the non-decimal subdivisions of the kopek.

 France introduced the franc in 1795 to replace the livre tournois, abolished during the French Revolution.
 France introduced decimalisation in a number of countries that it invaded during the Napoleonic period.

 The Dutch guilder decimalised in 1817, becoming equal to 100 centen (instead of 20 stuivers = 160 duiten = 320 penningen), with the last pre-decimal coins withdrawn from circulation in 1848.

 Sweden introduced decimal currency in 1855.
 The riksdaler was divided into 100 öre.
 The riksdaler was renamed the krona in 1873.

 The Austro-Hungarian Empire decimalised the gulden in 1857, concurrent with its transition from the Conventionsthaler to the Vereinsthaler standard.

 Spain introduced its decimal currency unit, the peseta, in 1868, replacing all previous currencies.

-Cyprus decimalised the Cypriot pound in 1955, which comprised 1000 mils, later replaced by 100 cents.
+Cyprus decimalised the Cypriot pound in 1955, which comprised 1,000 mils, later replaced by 100 cents.

 The United Kingdom (including its overseas territories) and Ireland decimalised sterling and the Irish pound, respectively, in 1971.
 (See £sd and Decimal Day.)

 Malta decimalised the lira in 1972.